 NOTE 5: In a RACS supporting PLMN, the filter of UE radio capabilities configured in NG-RAN is preferably as wide in scope as possible (e.g. PLMN-wide).
 In this case, it corresponds e.g. to the super-set of bands, band-combinations and RATs the PLMN deploys and not only to the specific NG-RAN node or region.

-NOTE 6: If the filter of UE radio capabilities configured in two NG-RAN nodes is different, during handover between these two nodes, it is possible that the target NG-RAN node might need to enquire the UE for its UE Radio Capability Information again and trigger re-allocation of a PLMN-assigned UE Radio Capability ID leading to extra signalling.
+NOTE 6: If the filter, included in the UE Radio Capability information, of UE radio capabilities configured in two NG-RAN nodes is different, during handover between these two nodes, it is possible that the target NG-RAN node might need to enquire the UE for its UE Radio Capability Information again and trigger re-allocation of a PLMN-assigned UE Radio Capability ID leading to extra signalling.
 Additionally, a narrow filter might reduce the list of candidate target nodes.

 If a UE supports both NB-IoT and other RATs that do support RACS (e.g. WB-E-UTRA and/or NR) then (since there is no support for RACS in NB-IoT) the UE handles the RACS procedures as follows: